n0madic/go-adamw/README.md

         Eps:         1e-8,
         WeightDecay: 1e-2,     // decoupled λ; set <0 to disable
         Schedule:    adamw.NewFixedSchedule(1.0, 0), // η_t ≡ 1
-    })
+        // UseGonum and VectorThreshold are optional - auto-detected by default })
     if err != nil { panic(err) }